 Cray OpenACC is fully supported.
 Code pragmas are highlighted, most variables are visible within the device, and stepping and breakpoints in the GPU code are supported.
 The compiler flag -g is required for enabling device (GPU-based) debugging.
-Do not use -00 because this disables use of the GPU and runs the accelerated regions on the CPU.

 These are currently known issues: